LOGiCS-Project/swri-simple-uam-pipeline/docs/setup/client.md

 ### Prerequisites

-- SSH keys or credentials for `git.isis.vanderbilt.edu`.
+- An installed auth token, SSH keys or credentials for `git.isis.vanderbilt.edu`.
 - A broker running at `<broker-ip>` and `<broker-port>`.
 - The following installed software:
     - Git